Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 <br>
 # Linear Regression <a name="linreg-title"></a>

-We utilize the scikit-learn library within Python to model our data using Linear Regression.
-The code sections below are broken up into 4 key sections:
+I utilized the scikit-learn library within Python to model the data using Linear Regression.
+The code sections below were broken up into 4 key sections:

 * Data Import
 * Data Preprocessing